PunitParakh/todolist_app/README.md

 3. Show number of tasks.
 4. check/uncheck a task.

-This repositry is free for all and anybody can use this project, you just have to fork it and you will get a copy of it.
+This repository is free for all and anybody can use this project, you just have to fork it and you will get a copy of it.

 So, what are you waiting for..